Metal Nanostructure Enhanced Luminescence

 The fundamental phenomenon of enhanced luminescence exploits localized surface plasmons generated by oscillation of free electron densities in metal nanostructures.
 The LSPs are quanta produced by certain metals at sizes that are greater than single atoms and smaller than the level of the bulk continuous material.
 Several different metals have demonstrated this phenomenon but most of the published literature utilizes silver or gold.
 The size, shape and metal composition of nanoparticles impact performance relative to the wavelength of light that can be enhanced.

 Although we use a fluorophore to depict the phenomenon, all forms of luminescence have demonstrated enhanced perform in association with LSPs.
 The effect of LSP association on fluorophores includes dramatic enhancements in emission, substantial decreases in fluorescence life-time and long-term photo-stability.
 Direct association experiments, where the fluorophore is deposited on a nanoparticle surface, have demonstrated a million-fold enhancement.
 Recent academic studies have demonstrated feasibility for practical assay applications with enhancements of 10- to 1000-fold routinely demonstrated.

-Plasmonix is exploiting these luminescent enhancements in development of multiple consumables for bioanalysis including QuantArray microarray substrates and QuantaWell microtiter plates, both coated with nanoparticles, and QuantaNP surface-derivatized nanoparticles as detection components.
+Plasmonix is exploiting these luminescent enhancements in development of multiple consumables for bioanalysis including QuantArray microarray substrates and QuantaWell microplates, both coated with nanoparticles, and QuantaNP surface-derivatized nanoparticles as detection components.

-Several non-life-science industrial product opportunities have been identified including cosmetic additives, reflective material for apparel, paints and other applications for which Plasmonix is pursuing partnership and licensing opportunities.
+Several non-life-science industrial product opportunities have been identified including cosmetic additives, reflective material for apparel, paints and other applications for which Plasmonix will pursue partnership and licensing opportunities.